Hands on: Moto G Stylus review

 Display

-The Moto G Stylus’ display is functional, with few surprises, but that shouldn’t be a disappointment.
-In fact, it’s pretty sharp and vibrant, with an FHD+ resolution that’s higher than some prior G-series phones like the Moto G7 Play and Moto G7 Power.
+The Moto G Stylus’ 19:9 LCD display is functional, with few surprises, but that shouldn’t be a disappointment.
+In fact, it’s pretty sharp and vibrant, with an FHD+ (2,280x1,080) resolution that’s higher than some prior G-series phones like the Moto G7 Play and Moto G7 Power.

 Another upgrade over the G7 series: instead of a notch, the display has a punch-hole in the top left corner that houses the 16MP selfie camera.
 It’s not as big a hole as the ones that debuted the concept on the Samsung Galaxy S10 line, which is a boon, helping the phone to an 88% screen-to-body ratio.